Allowable and Unallowable

 Controller's Office Policy CO 09 98b

-A. Purpose: This statement identifies allowable and unallowable costs according to Federal OMB Circular A-21 for use by college administrative personnel performing preaudit and compliance reviews.
+A. Purpose: This statement identifies allowable and unallowable costs according to the Uniform Guidance for use by college administrative personnel performing preaudit and compliance reviews.

 B. General Guidelines / Applicable Policies

-1. The criteria for determining whether costs are allowable as charges to contracts and grants projects is based on costs defined by OMB Circular A-21 as allowable or unallowable.
-These predetermined allowable and unallowable costs apply to all federally sponsored projects and any non-federally sponsored projects which reference Federal regulations or which fail to specify a basis for determination of allowable costs.
-For a complete description of the circumstances where a cost is allowable, refer to Section J of OMB Circular A-21.
+1. The criteria for determining whether costs are allowable as charges to contracts and grants projects is based on costs defined by the Uniform Guidance as allowable or unallowable.
+These predetermined allowable and unallowable costs apply to all federally sponsored projects and any non-federally sponsored projects which reference Federal regulations or which fail to specify a basis for determination of allowable

 2. Expenses identified below as allowable may be charged to sponsored projects unless specifically prohibited by the sponsor.